rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 The Spirit of the Lord is upon me, because he has anointed me to proclaim good news to the poor.
 He has sent me to proclaim liberty to the captives and recovering of sight to the blind, to set at liberty those who are oppressed, ^0418

-to proclaim the year of the Lord’s favor. ^0419
+to proclaim the year of the Lord's favor. ^0419

 And he rolled up the scroll and gave it back to the attendant and sat down.
 And the eyes of all in the synagogue were fixed on him. ^0420

 And he began to say to them, Today this Scripture has been fulfilled in your hearing. ^0421

 And all spoke well of him and marveled at the gracious words that were coming from his mouth.
-And they said, Is not this Joseph’s son? ^0422
+And they said, Is not this Joseph's son? ^0422

-And he said to them, Doubtless you will quote to me this proverb, Physician, heal yourself.
+And he said to them, Doubtless you will quote to me this proverb, 'Physician, heal yourself.'
 What we have heard you did at Capernaum, do here in your hometown as well. ^0423

 And he said, Truly, I say to you, no prophet is acceptable in his hometown. ^0424